Focus and scope

 - Main text

-When submitting a manuscript, ensure that the following sections are included separately; Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgements, Competing Interests and References.
-Introduction should be concise, without subheadings and indicates the purpose and rational of the study.
-Materials and Methods provide sufficient detail to allow the work to be reproduced, with details of supplier and catalogue number when appropriate.
+When submitting a manuscript, ensure that the following sections are included separately; Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgements, Ethical Statement, Author’s Contribution, Funding, Competing Interests and References, Figure captions, Figures and Tables.
+The Introduction should be concise, without subheadings, indicating the purpose and the rationale of the study.
+Materials and Methods provide sufficient details to allow the work to be reproduced, with details of the suppliers and catalog number when appropriate.
 Methods already published should be indicated by a reference, only relevant modifications should be described.
 Discussion should explore the significance of the results of the work, not repeat them.
 It may contain subheadings in some sections.
-The detailed data should not be repeated again in Conclusion.
-In the case of Short Communications, Result and Discussion and Conclusion could be merged.
+The detailed data should not be repeated in Conclusion.
+In the case of Short Communications, Results and Discussion and Conclusion could be merged.

 All contributors who do not meet the criteria for authorship should be covered in this section.
 Financial and material supports should also be acknowledged.